AdrienTorris/awesome-blazor/README.md

 ## Articles
 * [Client Side Blazor Authentication with Azure Functions and EasyAuth](https://medium.com/@hurtertyjoil/client-side-blazor-authentication-with-azure-functions-and-easyauth-c454faad657b) - July 20, 2019 - Client Side Blazor Authentication with Azure Functions and EasyAuth.
 * [Authentication in server-side Blazor applications](https://gunnarpeipman.com/blazor/server-side-blazor-authentication/) - July 17, 2019 - Authentication in server-side Blazor applications.
+* [What is Blazor and why is it important for .Net developers and the web](https://www.onmsft.com/dev-cat/what-is-blazor-and-why-is-it-important-for-net-developers-and-the-web) - July 15, 2019 - What is Blazor and why is it important for .Net developers and the web.
 * [Authentication with client-side Blazor using WebAPI and ASP.NET Core Identity](https://chrissainty.com/securing-your-blazor-apps-authentication-with-clientside-blazor-using-webapi-aspnet-core-identity/) - July 10, 2019 - Authentication with client-side Blazor using WebAPI and ASP.NET Core Identity.
 * [A Blazor Community Update](https://edcharbeneau.com/blazor-community-update/) - July 9, 2019 - A Blazor Community Update, by Ed Charbeneau.
 * [Bringing your Blazor apps to the Desktop with ElectronNET.Blazor](https://medium.com/cloudnimble/bringing-your-blazor-apps-to-the-desktop-with-electronnet-blazor-67701bff82f7) - July 8, 2019 - Harness the power of ASP.NET MVC to build Desktop apps that run on any OS.